actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 You can try out Actual using the [web demo](https://app.actualbudget.org) on any device.
 This link can be used long term if you are exclusively on mobile and don't have a sync server.
 The data will be stored on your device and we wont have any access to it.
-If you plan to do this make sure to export you data sometimes as a backup (this can be done in the budget settings).
+If you plan to do this make sure to export you data periodically as a backup (this can be done in the budget settings).
 The web version can be installed as an app for offline use.
 This can be found in your browser settings when viewing the web page.